IBM-Cloud/docs/services/mobileaccess/facebook-auth-android.md

+---

+copyright:
+  years: 2015, 2016

+---

 # Enabling Facebook authentication in Android apps
 {: #facebook-auth-android}
 To use Facebook as identity provider in your Android applications, add and configure the Android Platform for your Facebook application.

 ## Before you begin
 {: #facebook-auth-android-before}
  * You must have a resource that is protected by {{site.data.keyword.amashort}} and an Android project that is instrumented with {{site.data.keyword.amashort}} Client SDK.
-For more information, see [Getting started with {{site.data.keyword.amashort}}](getting-started.html) and [Setting up the Android SDK](getting-started-android.html).
+For more information, see [Getting started with {{site.data.keyword.amashort}}](https://www.{DomainName}/docs/services/mobileaccess/getting-started.html) and [Setting up the Android SDK](https://www.{DomainName}/docs/services/mobileaccess/getting-started-android.html).
  * Manually protect your backend application with {{site.data.keyword.amashort}}  Server SDK.
-For more information, see [Protecting resources](protecting-resources.html).
+For more information, see [Protecting resources](https://www.{DomainName}/docs/services/mobileaccess/protecting-resources.html).
  * Create a Facebook Application ID.
-For more information, see [Obtaining a Facebook application ID from the Facebook Developer Portal](facebook-auth-overview.html#facebook-appID).
+For more information, see [Obtaining a Facebook application ID from the Facebook Developer Portal](https://www.{DomainName}/docs/services/mobileaccess/facebook-auth-overview.html#facebook-appID).

 ## Configuring a Facebook application for the Android Platform